influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withGrantsRefreshPoolSize(grantsRefreshPoolSize)
 ```

-The number of threads to use to refresh grants for active sessions.
+"The number of threads to use to refresh grants for active sessions.
 The more threads, the more parallelism, so the sooner the job completes.
 However, using more threads places a heavier load on the authorization server.
-The default value is 5.
+The default value is 5."

 ### fn spec.kafka.authorization.withInitialCacheCapacity